Retirement plan software for personal retirement planning.

 They could also actually retire a year or so earlier if they were will to cut their spending a little too.

-Analysis on the best time to start collecting Social Security benefits
+Analysis on when to start collecting Social Security benefits

 (are listed below)